 Instead, add value to paychecks without incurring significant new costs.

 Benefits also help workers keep on working for your business with efficiency and reduced stress.
 Life and accident insurance help breadwinners know that their families are taken care of.
 Health insurance keeps employees and dependents healthy and able to work.
 Flexible spending arrangements can provide childcare.
-And educational reimbursements help people learn skills your company needs.
+And educational reimbursements help people learn the skills your company needs.

 How Can You Start Providing Benefits?

 So, if employee benefits provide good value both to you and your staff, how can a small business start offering them?
-The best way is to implement a three part plan.
+The best way is to implement a three-part plan.

 Step one is to start with benefits that cost nothing to the company.
 Flexible schedules or remote work, for instance, are a highly attractive perk that generally costs the company little or nothing to put in place, besides some possible inconvenience.